 4. Plan as Much as Possible

 If you’re trying to save on your next road trip, your plan for the trip shouldn’t include phrases like “wing it” or “we’ll figure it out when we get there.”
 Instead, you should plan out every point of your trip, for what roads you’d prefer to take, where you’d like to stop to rest, where you may eat or sleep, and what attractions you want to see.
+Make sure as well to look for an offsite parking facility offering affordable short term parking rates in case you need one.
 By planning ahead, you’re able to visualize the full cost of the trip and make budget-friendly choices.
 This is much harder to do once you’re already on the road!

 5. Avoid Accommodation Costs